-When we talk about power, we refer to the motor’s torque and its ability to pull heavier loads.
+When talking about power, we refer to the motor’s torque and ability to pull heavier loads.

-A motor with more power on an RC car will be able to drive a heavier car, a car with larger wheels, and improve performance over challenging or sandy terrain.
+A motor with more power can drive a heavier RC car with larger wheels and improve performance over challenging or sandy terrain.

-The 550 motor delivers more power or torque than the 540, making the 550 the more suitable motor for larger RC vehicles, off-road RC vehicles, monster trucks, and crawlers.
+The 550 motor delivers more power or torque than the 540, making the 550 more suitable for larger RC vehicles, off-road RC vehicles, monster trucks, and crawlers.

 Many people think that the RPM of a motor translates to speed for an RC car, but this is only part of the equation.
 It’s actually the combination of RPM and torque that translates to an RC car’s speed.

 The 540 motor has a higher RPM than the 550, which means it can spin much faster, but it lacks the low-end torque of the 550.
 The 540 reaches 18000rpm, more than 3 times the 5800rpm of the 550.

 What does this mean for your RC car?